 Keep scrolling to shop my edit of the best trending pieces to buy vintage right now, plus all of my tips for how to find them.

-From Prada Tessutos to Fendi Baguettes, there's a massive love of small silk bags right now.
+From Prada Tessutos to Fendi Baguettes, Dior Saddles and Lady bags, there's a massive love of small classic bags right now.
 They're having a major moment across Instagram, but I imagine they won't go away any time soon.
-Searching the vintage section of Vestiaire Collective, I simply set the "materials" filter to "silk" and found these gems.
+Searching the vintage section of Vestiaire Collective, I simply set the "materials" filter to "silk" and "cloth" to find affordable versions of these gems.

 Designer brands like Loewe and Gucci have been harkening back to major eyewear moments of the '60s and '70s, first done by designers like Foster Grant and Courrèges.
 With plastic frames and fabulous shapes, mod sunnies are so easy and affordable to find vintage, and will last you because of the durable plastic.